josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Ideas for interaction

+Selecting, hovering(tooltip), zooming/brushing have been included in the charts/dashboards.
+One example of brushing is selecting a bunch of bars of the histogram and the corresponding data points getting highlighted on the map.

-Selecting, hovering(tooltip), zooming/brushing, linked highlighting, shared navigation as well as menus/sliders could be incorporated into the afore mentioned charts so as to provide interaction between the various charts.
-One example would be brushing or selecting a bunch of airlines showing the average delay and delay reason and the corresponding charts showing which airline had the highest delay and what percentage of that was delayed by less than 15 mins and what percentage was delayed by more than 15 mins as well as what day or month had the maximum delay.
+Additionally, linked highlighting, shared navigation as well as menus/sliders could be incorporated into the afore mentioned charts in the future, so as to provide interaction between the various charts.

 ## Schedule of Deliverables